amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 What do you think is the running time of deleting an element from an array?

 Well, let's think about the different cases:
-1. You can delete from the end of the array which might be constant time. *O(1)*
+1. You can delete from the end of the Array, which might be constant time. *O(1)*
-2. However, you can also remove from the beginning or middle of the collection.
+2. However, you can also remove it from the beginning or middle of the collection.
 In that case, you would have to move all the following elements to close the gap. *O(n)*

-Talk is cheap, let's do the code!
+Talk is cheap.
+Let's do the code!

 ```js
 function remove(array, element) {